 Similar to the shape function for an airfoil, the shape function surface for wings such as shown in figure 28, is a smooth continuous analytic surface.
 Consequently the shape function surface can be described by a Taylor series expansion in x and y.
-It was shown in reference 2 that a Taylor series in x and y is equivalent to a Taylor series expansion first in the x direction, and then expanding each coefficient of the "x series" as a Taylor expansion in x followed by power series expansions in the y direction of each of the x series coefficients.
+It was shown in reference 2 that a Taylor series in x and y is equivalent to a Taylor series expansion first in the x direction, and then expanding each coefficient of the "x series" as a Taylor expansion in the y direction.
+In a similar manner, it can be shown that a power series in x and y is equivalent to an expansion in x followed by power series expansions in the y direction of each of the x series coefficients.
 Consequently, the shape function surface for a complete wing surface can be obtained by first representing the root airfoil shape function by a Bernstein polynomial of a specified order.